The pay gap is everywhere, and it’s high.

 - At the extreme, men at associate level (approx 4 years into their career) receive bonuses nearly 2.5 times the size of those received by women at the same level and have total compensation packages around a third higher than their female counterparts.

-- Male analysts receive pay rises that are 19% higher than female analysts.
+- Male analysts receive pay raises that are 19% higher than female analysts.

 - Across all seniorities (from Analyst to Director/VP), men earn on average 20% more than women